What to do after your Tooth Extraction Surgery

 We have put together a list of post-operative instructions for those who have recently undergone tooth extraction surgery or are looking to have it.
 In this guide, we outline what to do after surgery.

 Continue biting on the gauze immediately after surgery for a minimum of 30 minutes.

-2. If bleeding persists place another gauze pad and bite down for an additional 30 minutes.
+If bleeding persists, place another gauze pad and bite down for an additional 30 minutes.

-6. After 24 hours you may gently rinse with warm salt water (1 teaspoon salt in a glass of warm water).
-This can be done up to 5 times a day (or every 4-5 hours).
+After 24 hours you may gently rinse with warm salt water (one teaspoon salt in a glass of warm water).
+This can be done up to five times a day (or every four to five hours).

-8. For 24 hours following surgery, do not eat or drink anything that is too hot, too cold or too hard.
-Maintain a soft food diet for a few days or until you can slowly re-introduce hard foods (eg. scrambled eggs, soup, and yoghurt).
+For 24 hours following surgery, do not eat or drink anything that is too hot, too cold or too hard.
+Maintain a soft food diet for a few days or until you can slowly re-introduce hard foods (for instance scrambled eggs, soup, and yoghurt).

-14. Use of ice packs in the first 24 hours will reduce the chance of swelling.
-Place ice packs on for 30 minute intervals for a few hours.
+The use of ice packs in the first 24 hours will reduce the chance of swelling.
+Place ice packs on for 30-minute intervals for a few hours.